How to Recover From A Bad Edibles Experience

 Consuming water before and during a high can help you manage symptoms and flush the THC out of your system.

-It can be difficult to drink water when you’re feeling nauseous, but you’ll thank yourself later.
-If water doesn’t sound appealing, consider Gatorade, Nuun, or coconut water.
-If your stomach is upset, an herbal tea or cucumber juice can be a great way to restore balance, reduce nausea, and make sure you’re getting the nutrients you need to feel better.
+It can be challenging to drink water when you're feeling nauseous, but you'll thank yourself later.
+Consider Gatorade, Nuun, or coconut water if water doesn't sound appealing.
+If your stomach is upset, an herbal tea or cucumber juice can be a great way to restore balance, reduce nausea, and make sure you're getting the nutrients you need to feel better.

-If you think that you may have taken too many edibles but the effects haven’t set in fully yet, it’s a good idea to be proactive and increase your water consumption.
+If you think you may have taken too many edibles, but the effects haven't yet, it's a good idea to be proactive and increase your water consumption.

-While drinking liquids is important, it’s also essential to think about the foods you’re eating.
-Consuming salty foods can lead to faster dehydration, so think about what’s on your plate and how it might affect you.
+While drinking liquids is important, thinking about your food is also essential.
+Consuming salty foods can lead to faster dehydration, so think about what's on your plate and how it might affect you.

 Remember that the goal is to hydrate, hydrate, hydrate!